What is Github?

 Many times you have the same code repo available at more than one place or one project.
 To avoid maintenance of the repo at all places, you might want to delete the repository from your Github account.

-What is Github Repositories
+What are Github Repositories

 Repositories are project folders in which the code files are structured.
 Developers commit their code on a repository created by the owner.
 At each commit, the developer first pulls the latest code from the repository and starts/continues to code in the latest files.
 Code commits and pull requests are the most common actions done on repositories.